Symphony No. 3 (Prokofiev): Movements

 Though the music of the symphony is based on that of the opera, the material is developed symphonically; the symphony is therefore absolute rather than programmatic.

-The first movement, in traditional sonata form, opens with clashing chords played by the whole orchestra, along with tolling bells, setting a mood of threat and unrest.
+The first movement "is built on the leitmotivs of the opera's heroine and heor Renata and Ruprecht".
+It is in traditional sonata form, and opens with clashing chords played by the whole orchestra, along with tolling bells, setting a mood of threat and unrest.
 An impassioned first theme enters on strings, while a melancholy second theme on bassoons and lower strings provides contrast.
 The climactic development section follows, finding space for a third theme, which eventually combines with the first two themes.
 After a grave climax with gigantic orchestral chords and a last "struggle" in marching rhythms, the ethereal recapitulation ensues, in which the first and second themes are integrated, although much reduced and played softer, as if only the shadow of what was before remains.

 The second movement, a meditative andante with a ternary structure, displays Prokofiev's talent in creating fragile, gossamer textures.
 The central section is more brooding in nature, with the theme consisting of semitones.
+It uses "themes from the introduction to Act V and the scene with Faust".

-In the third movement, we hear hybrid elements from both of the movements that preceded it: though the textures are lighter than in the first movement, the sense of foreboding is back, as dithering strings create a chilling effect.
+In the third movement, "based on Renata's evocation of the spirit" there are hybrid elements from both of the movements that preceded it: though the textures are lighter than in the first movement, the sense of foreboding is back, as dithering strings create a chilling effect.
 They are intensified by insistent announcements from the brass choir and bass drum.

 Finally, in the fourth movement, Prokofiev reprises musical materials from earlier in the symphony, beginning at a comfortable andante pace and gradually accelerating.
 The themes of the opening movement are threaded into the narrative before the Third comes to rest on a fearsome juggernaut of violent chords.
+This movement may be interpreted as "a portrait of the philosopher and sorcerer Agrippa von Nettesheim".